ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <strong>Observation(s):</strong>
 <ul>
-  <li> More planets have been found closer to Earth - unsurprising.</li>
+  <li> Clear decrease in exoplanets as the distance increases.
+This is unsurprising and likely due to observational limits.</li>
-  <li> Still a sizable number of planets found up to 4000 light years away.</li>
+  <li> Highest concentration of planets are within the first 2000 light years.</li>
+  <li> Planets drop significantly around 4000 light years.
+Very few exoplanets found beyond 6000 years.</li>
-  <li> Remarkably, a small number of planets have still been been accessed at 10,000 light years away (Recall that one light year is 9,461,000,000,000 km!)</li>
+  <li> Remarkably a small number of planets are accessed beyond 10,000 light years (Recall that one light year is 9,461,000,000,000 km)</li>
 </ul>

-<p> We can also better evaluate show the distribution of planets behaves as a whole through a cumulative distribution function:</p>
+<p> We can also better evaluate the distribution of planets as a whole through a cumulative distribution function:</p>

 <div style="height: 20px;"></div>
 <p align="center">